 Applicants will normally have at least two interviews at their first college, although some colleges may have a single longer interview.
 Most colleges will have a minimum of two interviewers per interview.
-Colleges normally wish to involve tutors from all three subjects, but since there are no specific subject requirements and the content of the interviews is not subject-specific, this is not necessarily the case.
+Colleges normally wish to involve tutors from all three subjects, but since there are no specific subject requirements, this is not necessarily the case.